EilRoviSoft/AloneCompiler/res/amasm_features.md

 }
 ```

-This program adds 10 and 20, after that writes "30" in console
+This program adds 10 and 20, after that writes "30" in console.

 ---